remypar5/presentation-burnout/pages/personal-experience/aftermath.md

   - How I feel
   - Getting help for it
 - [click] Presenter's anxiety
-  - Realised in the past few days
+  - Realized when making these slides
   - I used to be anxious days before
   - Now I'm not at all anymore
   - Maybe: Burn-out anxiety dwarfs speaker's anxiety